Find Affordable College Courses

 The colleges and universities below are the most popular for medical assisting majors pursuing a associate degree.

 Our 2023 rankings named New England Institute of Technology the most popular school in the New England Region for allied health and medical assisting services students working on their associate degree.
-New England Tech is a small private not-for-profit school located in the large suburb of East Greenwich.
+New England Tech is a small private not-for-profit school located in the suburb of East Greenwich.

 Women make up 73% of the medical assisting majors at the school.